ophalvens/WorkshopThreeDee/readme.md

 ## The Results
-![A plane, a Light and a Ball that can be steered with the arrow keys](img/screenshot1.png) A plane, a Light and a Ball that can be steered with the arrow keys
+![A plane, a Light and a Ball that can be steered with the arrow keys](img/screenshot1.png)

+A plane, a Light and a Ball that can be steered with the arrow keys

 ## Getting started
 * Download the source code as a zip file
 * Extract the zip file on the computer and remember where!
-* Surf to https://vscode.dev, choose 'Open Folder' and select the folder where you extracted the zip-file
+* Go to https://vscode.dev, choose 'Open Folder' and select the folder where you extracted the zip-file
 * Test the project by opening the file ```index.html``` in your browser
 * Refresh the page each time you changed your code and want to see the changes
 * Tip: open the browser DEV-tools (```F12```)